 Clayelle Dalferes hosts overnights and weekends at WQXR.
 She began hosting at WQXR weekends in 1993 after working at New York’s ill-fated WNCN.

 David Dubal is a distinguished pianist, author and teacher at Juilliard and Manhattan School of Music.
 An authority on the piano, Dubal is the author of "The Art of the Piano" and "Evenings with Horowitz," among others.

-Elliott Forrest is currently the weekend morning host on WQXR.
+Elliott Forrest is currently the afternoon host on WQXR.
 Since his return to WQXR in 2002, he has hosted and produced live events from Lincoln Center, Carnegie Hall, Hollywood Bowl and The Jerome L. Greene Space, among others.

 Nimet Habachy hosts Overnight Music on WQXR.
 For seven years she worked at New York City Opera as the Assistant to the Company Manager and was a language coach for French and Italian.
 A native of Cairo, Habachy has traveled abroad extensively and has contributed to the Travel section of The New York Times.

 Phil Kline is a composer who makes music in many genres and contexts, from experimental electronics and sound installations to songs, choral, theater, chamber and orchestral music.
 He hosts weekdays from 11 am to 1 pm on Q2 Music, with repeats at 7 pm.